A 'stupid' blast of winter for Windsor, Ont., in spring in 1982

-The winter weather made The National's broadcast that night, in part because a large part of the northeastern United States had been hit with similar conditions.
+The wintery weather made The National's broadcast that night, in part because a large part of the northeastern United States had been hit with similar conditions.

 Reporter Kim Kristy gave viewers an overview of the storm that had dumped 20.4 centimetres of snow on the border city and surrounding Essex County.

 "It must be winter's last laugh, because no one else is smiling.
 This is not the springtime Windsor is accustomed to," said Kristy, as viewers saw the usual weather-story mix of images including a rear-wheel drive vehicle spinning its wheels and a stalled van getting a push.

 The return of winter also seemed to confuse drivers for some reason.

 "After a number of days of summer-like weather already, many motorists have apparently forgotten how to drive on slippery roads," Kristy said, noting a number of vehicles had ended up stuck in the snow or involved in minor collisions following the storm's arrival.